QUEEN MARY UNIVERSITY OF LONDON CANCER PREVENTION

 Our goal is to improve existing and establish new screening programmes by conducting clinical trials and studies that focus on cancer prevention, early diagnosis and screening.

-We support investigators at Queen Mary and throughout the UK.
+We support investigators at Queen Mary University of London and throughout the UK.
 Our work involves evaluating existing screening programmes and studying new technologies and innovations that may lead to new or improved screening programmes.

 We aim to optimise the efficacy and cost-effectiveness of existing programmes whilst minimising associated harms.
 We are particularly interested in stratified screening and the interface between population screening and targeted early diagnosis.